marcgg/marcgg.github.com/_posts/2014-04-09-phonegap-steroids-hybrid-native-app-tips.md

 <meta name="viewport" content="width=device-width, user-scalable=no">
 {% endhighlight %}

-If it doesn't work, for instance if you use Safari, use [FastClick](https://github.com/ftlabs/fastclick):
+If this solution doesn't work, for instance if your code runs on Safari, use [FastClick](https://github.com/ftlabs/fastclick):

 {% highlight javascript %}
 window.addEventListener('load', function() {